This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 - "Forming bunion makes it painful to continue to wear favorite heels."

 In short, reference a real fact without relating to a person's attribute, and without the use of "you".
-Taking the word away won't make your ad copy looks stupid - you can always include call to action e.g. "Get the offer now" at the end of your ad copy to bring out the excitement.
+Taking the word away won't make your ad copy look stupid - you can always include a call to action e.g. "Get the offer now" at the end of your ad copy to bring out the excitement.

 2. Use Third-Person Narrative